Time-energy uncertainty relation from subcycle mode vacuum fluctuations of a quantum field

-In quantum field theory, so-called `virtual particles' are identified as internal lines in Feynman diagrams, i.e. graphical representations of scattering processes in interacting QFTs.
-If this interpretation is taken seriously, virtual particles correspond to (generally) off-shell excitations of the field.
-Heuristically, this is explained using the time-energy uncertainty relation: virtual particles are excitations of the field that violate energy conservation while existing for only a very short time.
+If the particle interpretation of virtual excitations is taken seriously, virtual particles correspond to (generally) off-shell excitations of the field.
+Heuristically, this is explained using the time-energy uncertainty relation (TEUR): virtual particles are excitations of the field that violate energy conservation while existing for only a very short duration.
 However, it is clear that this interpretation breaks down under further scrutiny.
-Namely, in any QFT possessing time-translation invariance, energy is conserved at each vertex of the Feynman diagram.
+Namely, in any QFT possessing time-translation symmetry, energy is conserved at each vertex of the Feynman diagram.
 Internal lines really correspond to Feynman propagators, which are off-shell objects, rather than excitations of the field.
-In this conventional sense, the interpretation of virtual particles in terms of the time-energy uncertainty relation is questionable at best.
+Most problematically, virtual particles do not even have a well-defined temporal extension.
+The heuristic interpretation of virtual particles in terms of TEUR is therefore not to be taken seriously.
+However, this interpretation can have meaning if we replace virtual particles with temporally localised modes.